0xlax/greedy-api/README.md

 3) Channels (queue validation)
+RWMutex allows multiple readers to access the data simultaneously, improving performance in scenarios where there are frequent read operations.
+Use Channels for Synchronization: Instead of using mutexes for synchronization, you can leverage channels to coordinate access to shared resources.
+Channels provide a more expressive and safer way to synchronize goroutines.
+For example, you can use a channel to signal when a particular operation is completed or to coordinate access to critical sections of code.

+Use Channels for Queue Operations: Since your code already includes queue-related operations (QPUSH, QPOP, BQPOP), you can enhance them using channels.
+For instance, you can use a buffered channel as a queue data structure.
+When a value is pushed into the queue, it can be sent to the channel, and when a value is popped from the queue, it can be received from the channel.
+This way, you can utilize the built-in synchronization provided by channels.

 4) Redis

 5) tests

 6) Optionals matter (BQPOP)

 7) fix Expiry time

 8) Must support Spaces in Input command